Project team: Dr Katharine Fraser ([email protected]

 • the use of computational fluid dynamics to simulate blood flow within the Real Heart

 • the development of numerical models for damage to the different blood cells

 • the use of mathematical modelling to investigate pulse waves in the arteries

 There is also the opportunity to perform experimental validation of the numerical results.

 Through this PhD the student will become an expert in computational and mathematical modelling of fluid flows, including commercial and opensource software, and in-house code development.
 By working with Real Heart the student will develop teamwork and communication skills; to strengthen these the student will be based with the company in Sweden for 3 months.
 The University’s DoctoralSkills training includes a wide range of transferable skills courses.
 The student will write high impact journal papers and present at leading international conferences.
 Healthcare technology and biomedical devices are rapidly growing industries; a PhD in this area would equip the student with sought after skills and qualify them for a range of opportunities.

 This project is an outstanding opportunity to help bring the next generation of mechanical heart pumps to the clinic.
 In addition, the research will contribute to fundamental science in incompressible fluid mechanics, blood trauma, and arterial dynamics, and develop new simulation techniques to advance the field of mechanical circulatory support development.

-The successful applicant will ideally have graduated (or be due to graduate) with an undergraduate Masters first class degree or very good 2:1 or MSc distinction (or equivalent).
+The successful applicant will ideally have graduated (or be due to graduate) with an undergraduate Masters first class degree or very good 2:1 or MSc distinction (or equivalent) in engineering, physics or maths (or similar).
 English language requirements must be met at the time of application to be considered for funding.

 A full application must be submitted by the application deadline, including all supporting documents, to enable review.